blaxk/aws-lambda-middleware/README.md

 ## Changelog

+#### 0.9.0
+- Added trim option
+- Fixed a bug where "convert" was not executed when applying PropTypes.*.default

 #### 0.8.4
-- PropTypes.*.default, Added ability to set the value returned from a function as a default value.
+- PropTypes.*.default, Added ability to set the value returned from a method as a default value.
 - Validate value type set as default
-- PropTypes.addRules bug fix
+- Fixed a bug PropTypes.addRules
 - body parser improvements

 #### 0.7.1